tinghanlin/criminal_wall/README.md

 ## Finetune and Troubleshoot

 ### main.py
-- We have been noticing some weird issues from python if we have multiple users' folders in which have same file names existing in the repo.
-Just to be save, please manually delete all users' folders before running a new user.
+- We have been noticing some weird issues from python (e.g., python quits itself) if we have multiple users' folders in which have same file names in the repo.
+Just to be save, please manually delete all users' folders before running a new user if that problem arises.

 ### gui_module.py
 - **self.video_length**: how many seconds we are recording for each clip